avosvotes/kade-fullstack/README.md

 On the frontend side, use react to display the information for a user.
 You have to get them from the backend, and display them in a way that makes sense according to the data you receive.

-__WARNING:__ A citizen must not be able to access the personal data of another one.

 ### 2) It is time to count the votes

 Know, we would like to add a new feature that allows a super administrator (super user) to access the full votes history, once authentified.